Orthabond Contact Adhesive Glue - 1 Litre

 Why is it called Contact Adhesive?

-It’s important to follow the instructions above carefully when using these adhesives as they often involve applying the adhesive to both surfaces, allowing it to partially dry and then pressing the surfaces together for a strong, durable bond.
+It’s important to follow the instructions above carefully when using these adhesives, as they often involve applying the adhesive to both surfaces, allowing it to partially dry and then pressing the surfaces together for a strong, durable bond.

 Frequently bought together